r0vina/02456_project/README.md

 This GitHub repo contains all code used for our project in the DTU course 02456 - Deep Learning.

 The repository structure is as follows:

+**exploration_ipynbs** contains jupyter notebooks that were used to develop code related to data processing and model configuration/training, which could then be used to construct .py and .sh scripts to use on DTU's HPC.

+**runners** contains the .sh scripts we ran on HPC.
+The scripts differ only slightly in terms of what trainer script they use.

+**trainers** contains the .py scripts that contain our whole pipeline from data processing/transformation to model creation, training, validation, testing, and saving of the model.
+- We will in the future revisit this script to divide and refactorise into separate scripts in order to allow for easier reproducibility and maintainability, etc.

+**utilities** contains minor utility scripts and a requirements.txt file that contains the required packages to run a trainer script.

+**wandb** contains folders and files only relevant for wandb, and these are therefore sort of a blackbox.

+### Repo tree:
 ```bash
 ├── exploration_ipynbs
 │   ├── DLProject.ipynb